janisaiad/sparklen/README.md

 For Windows, follow these steps:

-1. Download the latest SWIG release from the [SWIG website](http://www.swig.org/download.html)
+1. Download the latest `SWIG` release from the [SWIG website](http://www.swig.org/download.html)
-2. Add the SWIG folder to your system's PATH environment variable
+2. Add the `SWIG` folder to your system's PATH environment variable

-You can also install it using [Chocolatey](https://community.chocolatey.org/packages/swig):
+If you are using Chocolatey you can also install `SWIG` by running:

 ```bash
 choco install swig